Vegetarian, Vegan and Meals Without Meat

 Are you a fan of chicken or fish?
 Skinless poultry and fish containing omega-3 fatty acids are good protein choices and easy to prepare in healthy ways.

-Gotta have red meat?
+Gotta have meat?
 Limit it to once in a while.

 Expert Tip #4:

-- Keep the refrigerator and pantry stocked with meat alternatives like veggies, beans, nuts, whole grains and tofu.
+- Keep the refrigerator and pantry stocked with plant-based alternatives like veggies, beans, nuts, whole grains and tofu.

 - Find recipes for meatless meals and get your cook on!
 The American Heart Association offers hundreds of healthy, delicious plant-based entrees in our cookbooks and online recipe center.